o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

     ---

     ---
     **Important**

-    It's important to make sure that the bootstrap.game.profile.setreg file has been added to one of the seed files. (also add debug if you want to support debug builds)
+    Make sure that the bootstrap.game.profile.setreg file has been added to one of the seed files. (also add debug if you want to support debug builds)

     ---

 ---
 **NOTE**